KevinKra/Notes/certifications/aws/solutions_architect/raw.md

 - API Gateway provides throttling at multiple levels.
 For example, API owners can set a rate limit of 1,000 requests per second for a specific method in their REST APIs, and also configure Amazon API Gateway to handle a burst of 2,000 requests per second for a few seconds.

+- API Gateway lets you run multiple versions of the same API simultaneously with **API Lifecycle**.

 - Amazon API Gateway tracks the number of requests per second.
-Any requests over the limit will receive a 429 HTTP response
+Any requests over the limit will receive a 429 HTTP response.

+- API Gateway helps you manage traffic to your backend systems by allowing you to set throttling rules based on the number of requests per second for each HTTP method in your APIs.

+- All of the APIs created expose HTTPS endpoints only.
+API Gateway does not support unencrypted (HTTP) endpoints.

 ### Questions

 - What status code do requests get when they're over the Gateway throttling limit?
+- Can you run multiple version of the same API simultaneously?
+- Generally, how does the throttling work for API Gateway to limit requests to backend systems?
+- Are API endpoints HTTPS or HTTP?

 ---